Prenatal Vitamins: Symptoms & Signs

 Gastrointestinal Distress Indicators

-1. Nausea: You may feel queasy or experience an upset stomach.
+1. Nausea: You feel queasy or notice stomach upset after a dose.

 Excessive Nutrient Symptoms